Program Duration12 Months

-Film & TV - On Camera Improvisation Techniques - Hagan & Meisner Buffoonery Text Analysis Power of your Voice
+Film & TV - On Camera Improvisation Techniques - Hagen & Meisner Buffoonery Text Analysis Power of your Voice

 The second term is dedicated to the actor’s individual process and character development, as you begin emerging into public spaces for location shoots and showcases.
 Through an intensive scene study and a short film project, as an actor you are challenged to use yourself and your foundation skills to advance your personal exploration into story and character.